 Does this sound like good stewardship?
 Should Christians allow those with the fewest leadership qualities to control the money, time, and energy of a congregation?

-'For this reason I left you in Crete, that you would set in order what remains and appoint elders in every city as I directed you, namely, if any man is above reproach, the husband of one wife, having children who believe, not accused of dissipation or rebellion.
-For the [a]overseer must be above reproach as God’s steward, not self-willed, not quick-tempered, not addicted to wine, not pugnacious, not fond of sordid gain, but hospitable, loving what is good, sensible, just, devout, self-controlled, holding fast the faithful word which is in accordance with the teaching, so that he will be able both to exhort in sound doctrine and to refute those who contradict.'Finding a man in the housing projects who is 'above reproach,' has 'children who believe,' is the 'husband of one wife,' and has the intelligence to 'refute those who contradict' sound doctrine is not likely,
+"For this reason I left you in Crete, that you would set in order what remains and appoint elders in every city as I directed you, namely, if any man is above reproach, the husband of one wife, having children who believe, not accused of dissipation or rebellion.
+For the [a]overseer must be above reproach as God’s steward, not self-willed, not quick-tempered, not addicted to wine, not pugnacious, not fond of sordid gain, but hospitable, loving what is good, sensible, just, devout, self-controlled, holding fast the faithful word which is in accordance with the teaching, so that he will be able both to exhort in sound doctrine and to refute those who contradict."Finding a man in the housing projects who is "above reproach," has "children who believe," is the "husband of one wife," and has the intelligence to "refute those who contradict" sound doctrine is a rare jewel of a man.

-Rachel Held-Evans and Smith are both influenced by Liberation Theology (and Black Theology) with its 'preferential option for the poor.'
+Rachel Held-Evans and Smith are both influenced by Liberation Theology (and Black Theology) with its "preferential option for the poor."
 The founder of Liberation Theology summed up it's position:

-'But the poor person does not exist as an inescapable fact of destiny.
+"But the poor person does not exist as an inescapable fact of destiny.
 His or her existence is not politically neutral, and it is not ethically innocent.
 The poor are a by-product of the system in which we live and for which we are responsible.
 They are marginalized by our social and cultural world.
 They are the oppressed, exploited proletariat, robbed of the fruit of their labor and despoiled of their humanity.
-Hence the poverty of the poor is not a call to generous relief action, but a demand that we go and build a different social order.'Rather than accepting what Jesus said, 'the poor will always be with you,' the object of Liberation Theology is to overturn established order and create material equality.
+Hence the poverty of the poor is not a call to generous relief action, but a demand that we go and build a different social order."Rather than accepting what Jesus said, "the poor will always be with you," the object of Liberation Theology is to overturn established order and create material equality.